Magnetic moments of strange hidden-bottom pentaquarks and the role of spin flavor correlations: Summary

 A universal suppression with increasing strangeness and a robust spin hierarchy are observed across all configurations.
 Although the molecular and compact pictures differ in their internal organization, their predicted magnetic moments remain numerically close, reflecting the structural insensitivity characteristic of hidden-bottom systems.

-The present results provide theoretical benchmarks for strange hidden-bottom pentaquarks and clarify the dominant role of spin--flavor correlations in determining their magnetic properties.
+The present results provide theoretical benchmarks for strange hidden-bottom pentaquarks and clarify the dominant role of spin-flavor correlations in determining their magnetic properties.
 A natural extension of this analysis would be the investigation of open-heavy pentaquark configurations, where flavor multiplet structures and spin couplings are substantially modified.
-Such studies would further illuminate the interplay between heavy-quark symmetry and multiquark dynamics.
+Such studies would further illuminate the interplay between heavy-quark symmetry, spin-flavor correlations, and multiquark dynamics.

-Future experimental measurements of magnetic or transition magnetic moments, as well as lattice QCD simulations, would offer valuable constraints on the spin configuration and flavor composition of these exotic states, thereby contributing to a deeper understanding of multiquark hadron structure.